ksoze84/sokore/README.md

 ## Storing and sharing : useSoKore and getSoKore

-The useSoKore hook and the getSoKore utility method, create, use, store, and share a unique instance of the kore class across your application, at global scope.
+The useSoKore hook and the getSoKore utility method, create, use, store, and share a unique instance of your kore class across the application, at global scope.
-These can update the state between components; getSoKore is not a hook, so never trigger a re-render when is used in a component, but can be used to update the state.
+Either can update the state between components; but getSoKore is not a hook, so never trigger a re-render in the component.

-With the useSoKore hook, if you pass a determined subset of the State, a.k.a. a partial definition, alongside the kore class as first argument, you may control when the component using it re-renders.
+With the useSoKore hook, if you pass a partial definition of the state alongside the kore class as first argument, you may control when the component re-renders.

-To bind the components using the useSoKore hook and the getSoKore method toghether, just use the same kore class.
+To bind the components using the useSoKore hook and/or the getSoKore method toghether, just use the same kore class.

 ### useSoKore